 - Look at CYP chart under CYP1A2.
-Tizandine is a substrate and Cipro an inhibitor.
-Example of drug added to inhibitor and tizanidine adverse effects develops - If the inhibitor had been added to the substrate, adverse would have developed just as quickly. - What to do?
+Theophylline is a substrate and fluvoxamine and inhibitor.
+Example of drug added to inhibitor and theophylline toxicity develops - If the inhibitor had been added to the substrate, toxicity would have developed just as quickly.